 Chris Roberts is a family law and divorce attorney who represents clients in all aspects of family law, including separation, divorce, custody, property, support, post-judgment issues, and domestic violence matters in Maryland.

-Chris is a native of Montgomery County, where he continues to reside with his wife and two young children.
+Chris is a native of Montgomery County, where he continues to reside with his wife and two children.
 Before becoming a family law attorney, Chris was a high school English teacher in the Montgomery County Public School system.